codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

     example.com/index.php/products/shoes/show/123

+.. note:: You cannot have directories with the same name in **app/Controllers/** and **public/**.
+    This is because if there is a directory, the web server will search for it and it will not be routed to CodeIgniter.

 Each of your sub-directories may contain a default controller which will be called if the URL contains *only* the sub-directory.
 Simply put a controller